 In a nutshell, this simply means …

-Increase exposure to blue light and UV light in the morning and middle of the day.
+- Increase exposure to sunshine in the morning, middle of the day, and late afternoon.

-Decrease exposure to blue light and UV light in the evening and at night.
+- Decrease exposure to high blue artificial lighting all day and into the night.

 Do what it takes.
 It’s really pretty simple.
 Your health and your life depend on it.